tatp22/linformer-pytorch/README.md

 print(y) # (1, 500, 16)
 ```

+## E and F matrices
+*Please upgrade to the latest version of `linformer-pytorch`, or a version `>=0.3.0`, if you downloaded it from `pip`!* The way I calculated the E and F matrices before was that I simply used an identity matrix to downsample.
+However, I contacted the authors of the paper, who told me that they are actually learned parameters, and that using a `nn.Linear` layer with Xavier initialization is the way they used to compute these matrices.

 ## Practical Tips
 * Note that the Linformer has O(nk) time and space complexity.
 So, while it may be linear in n, make sure that your k is not too large as well.
 These are editable with `input_size` and `dim_k`, respectively.
 * Speaking about k, the authors found that empirical evidence supports the fact that "the performance of Linformer model is mainly determined by the projected dimension k instead of the ratio n/k".
 Therefore, even when increasing sequence lengths, it may be fine to keep a relatively low, constant k (the authors showed with k=256, that it still performed almost as good as a vanilla transformer).